Checkmk/checkmk/buildscripts/infrastructure/pypi_mirror/README.md

 # Update internal Mirror

-To update the internal mirror, call `make pip-mirror-update` at the toplevel.
+To update the internal mirror, trigger the pip-mirror-update Job in Jenkins.